-The name of this association shall be the Oregon Association of Broadcasters, a non-profit corporation of the State of Oregon.
+The name of the Association shall be the Oregon Association of Broadcasters (the “Association”), a non-profit corporation of the State of Oregon.

 ARTICLE II – OBJECT

-The object of this association shall be to promote closer cooperation and understanding among the members; to make possible unified effort when unity is beneficial to broadcasters; to promote broadcasters in every lawful and proper manner from injustices and unjust extractions; to encourage and promote rules, regulations, customs and practices which will be in the best interests of broadcasters and the public; to help educate the public and business generally concerning the users and value of broadcast advertising.
+The object of the Association shall be to: (1) promote closer cooperation and understanding among the Members (as defined in Article III); (2) promote broadcasting and broadcasters in every lawful and proper manner; (3) encourage and promote rules, regulations, customs, and practices that are in the best interests of the Members, broadcasters generally, and the public; and (4) help educate the general public and Oregon businesses concerning the use and value of broadcast advertising.

 ARTICLE III – MEMBERSHIP

 A. Classes of Membership.
 There shall be four (4) classes of membership in the Association: Active, Associate, Honorary and Student Membership.